acherkashin/yandex-music-extension/README.md

 ## Known issues

 - Only Windows is currently supported 🙄
 - ...

+## Support
+You can subscribe to [the author's telegram channel](https://t.me/cherkashindev) to support and motivate the author.

 ## Running locally

 1. Ensure you have locally installed `nodejs` and `npm`.